ellysh/bash-programming-from-scratch/manuscript/answers.md

 ##### Exercise 3-10.
 Bitwise AND, OR and XOR

 Let's calculate bitwise operations for unsigned two-byte integers.
-Here are the results:
+You will get the following results:
 {line-numbers: false}
 ```
 1122 & 908 = 0000 0100 0110 0010 & 0000 0011 1000 1100 = 0000 0000 000 0000 = 0